-The Boundary Flags are visual reminders for your pet of where the Warning Zone is located.
+The Boundary Flags are visual reminders for your cat of where the Warning Zone is located.

-- 1. Hold the Receiver Collar at your pet's neck height. - 2.
+- 1. Hold the Receiver Collar at your cat's neck height. - 2.
 Walk towards the Warning Zone until the Receiver Collar beeps (8A). - 3.
 Place a Boundary Flag in the ground (8B). - 4.
 Walk back into the Pet Area until the beeping stops. - 5.
-Repeat this process around the Warning Zone until it is marked with Boundary Flags every 10 feet.
+Repeat this process around the Warning Zone until it is marked with Boundary Flags every 10 feet or less.